Lanjelin/VPNWatch/README.md

 Notifies through Pushover should your Docker VPN-Client go down, or expose your real IP.

-Made and tested for [qdm12/gluetun](https://github.com/qdm12/gluetun)
+Made and tested for [Gluetun VPN client](https://github.com/qdm12/gluetun)